wolfmcnally/havekidsright/content/posts/raven.md

 Raven: You are being inane: by *definition* a triangle has three corners.
 Therefore a triangle with four corners is a contradiction, a logical impossibility.

-Tortoise: So you agree that we can speak things that not only do not refer to anything in reality, but *cannot* refer to anything in reality.
+Tortoise: So we can speak things that not only do not refer to anything in reality, but *cannot* refer to anything in reality.

 Raven: That is so.